Jiaxin-Ye/TIM-Net_SER/README.md

 ## Acknowledgement

+- We thank the reviewers for the insightful feedback and constructive suggestions.
 - If you compare this paper or use our code in your research, please consider citing us as follows.
 ```bibtex
 @inproceedings{TIMNET,